Quit Spending Money on Plumbers! Do-it-yourself Repair Your Home's Plumbing Issues

 Can I fix a plumbing problem myself?

-You’ll need some essential tools such as an adjustable wrench, a plunger pipe wrench Teflon tape and an screwdriver.
+You’ll need some important tools, such as an adjustable wrench, a plunger, pipe wrench, Teflon tape and a screwdriver.

 Is DIY plumbing safe?